Sunday, October 6, 2024

 My Beloved Smother: Kristina saw Maria Eleonora as this.

-Near-Death Experience: Kristina's weak health caused her/him/them to have several of these during childhood and young adulthood.
+Near-Death Experience: Kristina's weak health caused her to have several of these during childhood and young adulthood.

 Nerves of Steel

-Nigh-Invulnerable: Or rather, Kristina preferred to see herself/himself/themself as such.
+Nigh-Invulnerable: Or rather, Kristina preferred to see herself as such.

 No Sense of Personal Space